- The Challenge of the Empty Interview

 Who's afraid of the pregnant teacher?

 Once again the boys have violated the rights of an American female, and this time they went for the bullseye, picking on a pregnant American teacher.
 She was fired by the Turks because she helped organize a union at one of their schools in Chicago.
-The unionization (which was voted for by the teachers) passed, and in keeping with their retalitory mannerisms, they fired her.
+The unionization (which was voted for by the teachers) passed, and in keeping with their retaliatory mannerisms, they fired her.

 As the story below (ACTS Chicago) states, the fired teacher had to schedule the delivery of her baby early so that she would be covered by health insurance (because they always make certain to cancel that as soon as they fire people).